facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Colors](images/colors.png)

+You can add the current color to any palette you choose, or insert a color from one of your palettes into the active file.

-Colors can also be quickly saved away or removed from the global "Favorites" palette by selecting `mark` or `unmark` from the main panel.
+While you can manually save or delete colors from "Favorites", colors can also be quickly saved away or removed from the global "Favorites" palette by staring or un-staring a color from the main panel.

 Creation and deletion of palettes and colors can be managed directly from the ColorHelper tooltip panels.